 Preparing for the exam: It’s best to come to your appointment without makeup, nail polish or hair products.
-The better the provider can see your natural skin, nails, and hair the more effective the examination will be.
+Also please refrain from wearing any scented products such as cologne/perfume, lotions, oils, etc. The better the provider can see your natural skin, nails, and hair the more effective the examination will be.
 Also, it’s helpful to make note of any areas that stand out to you.
 Patients are often very good at noticing when there has been a change to a particular “spot,” so any areas you identify will require special attention.

 During the exam: Once you are in the examination room, the doctor’s assistant will ask you to disrobe and put on a patient gown (undergarments can be worn under the gown).
 The doctor’s assistant will take a medical history including, sun exposure, sunburns, and ask about any specific moles or other spots that might be of concern.
 The provider will adjust your gown to systematically examine the skin on each area of your body.
 It is possible to have skin cancer even in areas that don’t get a lot of sun exposure.
 If you prefer a more limited exam (say, just the waist up, or only certain moles) just let us know before we begin the examination.